LAB02-Research/HASS.Agent/README.md

 ### Helping Out

-The best way to help out with developing is to test as much as you can, and report any weird or failing behavior by opening a ticket.
-Same goes for sharing ideas for new (or improved) functions.
+The best way to help out with developing is to test as much as you can, and report any weird or failing behavior by [opening a ticket](https://github.com/LAB02-Research/HASS.Agent/issues).

+Same goes for sharing ideas for new (or improved) functions!
+If you want, you can [join on Discord](https://discord.gg/nMvqzwrVBU) to discuss your ideas.

-Another great way is to help translating HASS.Agent into your native language (or any language you speak fluently).
-There's a projectpage on POEditor that you can join on:
+Another great way is to help translating HASS.Agent.
+It's easy thanks to POEditor - no coding knowledge required.
+Join on our localization project:

 [POEditor Project](https://poeditor.com/join/project/R7HIVG0wie)